cgoldberg/audio-metatag/README.md

 **Warning**: Edits are done in-place.
 Backup your files first if you want a copy of the originals.

 - Existing metadata (tags) and pictures are deleted
-- Artist and Title tag data is taken from the filename
+- ARTIST and TITLE tag data is taken from the filename
 - Metadata tags are saved to the file (id3v2, flac, ogg)

 ## Requirements: